 National Animal Welfare Advisory Committee

-The National Animal Welfare Advisory Committee (NAWAC) was established under the Animal Welfare Act to provide independent advice on animal welfare to the Minister for Primary Industries.
+The National Animal Welfare Advisory Committee (NAWAC) was established under the Animal Welfare Act to provide independent advice to the Government minister responsible for animal welfare.

 NAWAC's role in animal welfare

-NAWAC gives the Minister for Primary Industries advice on:
+NAWAC gives the Minister responsible for animal welfare advice on: